oscdoctest/Qi-Docs/docs/indexes.rst

   }).GetAwaiter().GetResult();

-We could query against the compound index as follows
+You can query against the compound index as follows:

 ::